Epidemiology, PhD

 Students may work toward the Doctor of Medicine degree and PhD in epidemiology in a combined degree program offered by the Carver College of Medicine and the College of Public Health.
 Applicants must be admitted to both programs before they may be admitted to the combined degree program.
 See the Medical Scientist Training Program (Carver College of Medicine) in the catalog.

-Applicants must apply through the Schools of Public Health Application Service (SOPHAS); they also must pay the required application fee to the Graduate College through University of Iowa Admissions when prompted.
+Applicants must apply through the Schools of Public Health Application Service (SOPHAS); they must also pay the required application fee to the Graduate College through University of Iowa Admissions when prompted.
 For detailed application information, visit How to Apply to the Department of Epidemiology on the department's website.

 The epidemiology faculty considers several factors when evaluating applications for admission, including Graduate Record Exam (GRE) General Test scores, grade-point average, letters of recommendation, intent and motivation for graduate study, and research interests.
 Students with deficiencies in one area may be admitted if all other components of their application are very strong.